 Fahrenheit 451 by Ray Bradbury

 I haven’t read a dystopian novel for a while.
 With all that is happening around the world, this seems an appropriate time to return to them.
-In Fahrenheit 451 the reader is presented to a society in which books are forbidden and thus burnt.
+In Fahrenheit 451, the reader is presented with a society in which books are forbidden and thus burnt.

 Rebecca by Daphne du Maurier

-Lately I have seen many people recommending Daphne du Maurier’s books and the most loved one apparently is Rebecca.
+Lately, I have seen many people recommending Daphne du Maurier’s books, and the most loved one apparently is Rebecca.
 A young woman marries Maxim de Winter and, when moving to his estate, has to deal with the phantom of his beautiful first wife, Rebecca.
-I’m quite intrigued about what this novel has to offer.
+I’m quite intrigued by what this novel has to offer.